PrestaShop/prestashop-specs/Order Page View.md

 8.  **Return products button**

-Return product only **is diplayed when the merchandise returns are activated and the order is considered as paid** and **is hidden when the order is considered as shipped.**
+Return product only **is displayed when the merchandise returns are activated and the order is considered as paid** and **is hidden when the order is considered as shipped.**

 When the user presses the button a column "Refund" is added with a checkbox and the input quantity.